docker-oxford/registry-pi/README.md

 Tested on Mac.
 The steps will be similar on Linux (PRs welcome for Linux steps).

     ## NOTE: You are responsible for your own data.
-This tutorial assumes that you have made recent backups of your laptop and other devices, that you are using a blank SD card or are happy to erase the data on it.
-I will in no way be held responsible for any data loss incurred by following these steps.
+This tutorial assumes that you have made recent backups of your laptop and other devices, that you are using a blank SD card or are happy to erase all data on it.
+The author does not take responsibility for any data loss incurred by following any advice given in this document.

     # Download Hypriot OS
     wget https://downloads.hypriot.com/hypriot-rpi-20160306-192317.img.zip